TabuuTKS/Codename-Alien/README.md

 <h4>V0.0.4</h4>
 <p>Massive UI Changes with a Start Menu and Dailogue System</p>
 <h4>V0.1.0</h4>
-<p>Added a lot of Enemies and Mechanics making the demo Level Almost Complete. also Android Port done.
-Build Releasing Soon</p>
+<p>Added a lot of Enemies and Mechanics making the demo Level Almost Complete. also Android Port done.</p>